Scarlett100/cicd_app/images2/README.md

 I manually copied and pasted all files to my other repo.

 Then push back up too our repos.
 Once we did this, we no longer got Jenkins build errors on the 2nd builds.

+create dev branch
+make changes to dev branch
+push to github to trigger the ci job if succesful trigger the Ci-MERGE TO merge into main

+1.get working again with new url
+2.
+3. create dev
+4. make change on job to listen on dev
+5. make change to code check works on code then make 2nd job merge job

+job is to merge code from dev to main

 # References